rust-lang/book/nostarch/chapter05.md

 To define `AlwaysEqual`, we use the `struct` keyword, the name we want, and then a semicolon.
 No need for curly brackets or parentheses!
-Then we can get an instance of `AlwaysEqual` in the `subject` variable in a similar way: using the name we defined, without any curly brackets or parentheses.
+Then, we can get an instance of `AlwaysEqual` in the `subject` variable in a similar way: using the name we defined, without any curly brackets or parentheses.
 Imagine that later we’ll implement behavior for this type such that every instance of `AlwaysEqual` is always equal to every instance of any other type, perhaps to have a known result for testing purposes.
 We wouldn’t need any data to implement that behavior!
 You’ll see in Chapter 10 how to define traits and